 Caterina Mercante (Associate Director) started dancing at the age of 3.
 She began her training in ballet and jazz with Sabrina and Suzanne Childers in the San Francisco Bay Area.
 She continued training and performing in Italy with Gruppo Stabile Udinese, under the direction of Elisabetta Ceron and Antonella Cumin, where she was introduced to contemporary ballet and modern dance.
 From 1996-2000 she trained in jazz, modern, tap and ballet with Fran Atlas-Lara, David Popalisky, and Audrey King.
 In June 2000 she received a B.A. in Theatre Arts with emphasis in Dance and a B.A. in Italian Literature from Santa Clara University.
 Caterina has been teaching dance at Flintridge Preparatory School in La Canada since 2002, and has been dancing with Lineage Dance since 2000.
 In 2005 Caterina became the Associate Director of Lineage Dance and remains 1 of the 2 founding members still dancing with the company.
-In 2007 to date she is the coordinator the Pasadena Dance Festival.
+Since 2007, she has been the coordinator for the Pasadena Dance Festival.

 Michelle was born in Baltimore, MD.
 She began studying dance at the age of 6 at the Sudbrook Arts Center.
 She later attended the Baltimore School for the Arts under the direction of Norma Pera.
 At this high school she had the opportunity to work with many guest choreographers including Hinton Battle, Mireille Briane, Ron Cunningham, and Lisa de Ribere.
 While in Baltimore, Michelle performed with Annapolis Ballet, Baltimore Ballet and Harbor City Ballet.
 She later continued her studies at the S.U.N.Y Purchase Conservatory.
 Her professors included Rosanna Seravalli, Bettijane Sills, and Gayle Young.
 The highlight of those four years for her was her Senior thesis performance in which Alan Barnes of The Frankfurt Ballet created a new work on her entitled “KiKisdu.”
 In 2001 after moving to Los Angeles Michelle danced with Meh-Tropolis Dance Theater for three years, under the direction of Sarah Harkness.
 Michelle has been a member of Lineage Dance since 2007.